JakeBecker/JakeBecker/index.md

 ### [ElixirLS](https://github.com/JakeBecker/elixir-ls) (owner)

 An IDE "smartness" server I wrote that powers IDE plugins for Elixir using the the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
-Provides features such as auto-completion, go-to-definition, compilation and error reporting, debugger integration, and quick static analysis using a customized Dialyzer.
+Provides features such as auto-completion, go-to-definition, compilation and error reporting, debugger integration, and quick static analysis using a modified Dialyzer.
 The [VS Code Elixir plugin](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls) it powers is one of the most popular IDE plugins among Elixir developers.

 ### [Elixir](https://github.com/elixir-lang/elixir) (contributor)

 I contributed changes to Elixir to make it report compile errors and warnings in a standardized way that can be utilized by editors and IDE plugins.
-I added the behaviour [Mix.Task.Compiler](https://hexdocs.pm/mix/Mix.Task.Compiler.html) and updated the compiler modules included in Elixir to adhere to it.
+I added the behaviour [Mix.Task.Compiler](https://hexdocs.pm/mix/Mix.Task.Compiler.html) and updated Elixir's compilers to adhere to it.

 ### [Ecto](https://github.com/elixir-ecto/ecto) (contributor)

-I contributed changes to Ecto's domain-specific query language and SQL adapter to support comparison between tuples of fields when querying a relational database.
+I contributed changes to Ecto's domain-specific query language and SQL adapter to support comparison between tuples of fields.
 (For example, WHERE ("Jake", "Becker") > (first_name, last_name)).
 This is supported by most relational databases and is useful for certain kinds of cursor-based pagination.

 ### [IntelliJ Elixir](https://github.com/KronicDeth/intellij-elixir) (contributor)